Covid 19 coronavirus: Should NZ companies be advertising? What Kiwis think

 Business blogs and LinkedIn posts are quickly filling up with insights on how to market your business during a time of crisis.

-The advertising industry has quickly dusted off their recession manuals, filled with great examples of why it pays in the long-run to keep marketing through a recession.
+The advertising industry has quickly dusted off its recession manuals, filled with great examples of why it pays in the long-run to keep marketing through a recession.

-Listen to some of these voices, and you could be inclined to follow the stoic cliche and simply 'keep calm and carry on' with what you were doing before.
+Listen to some of these voices, and you could be inclined to follow the stoic cliche and simply "keep calm and carry on" with what you were doing before.

 This advice would only be half right.